SUMMARY ABOUT THE PROJECT

 - Flexible and able to adjust to changes agreed as an outcome of the process and discussions in order to achieve expected results in a timely and efficient manner.

-A consultant evaluation will be completed in order for regular payment to be released upon satisfactory delivery of the assignments.
-In the event that travel to other regions or cities is necessary, all necessary costs will be borne by GAC, through the Field Support Services Project (FSSP), following the approval of a travel plan and associated budget.
+A consultant evaluation will be completed in order for payment to be released upon satisfactory delivery of the assignments.

-The total expected duration of the assignment is up to 90 days spread over a period of five (7) months from April to October 2020.
+The total expected duration of the assignment is up to 20 days spread over a period of three (3) months from March to May 2020.
 All reports must be finalized and submitted within this period.

 HOW TO APPLY